dinoboards/V9958-Super/README.md

 3. Internally decodes its own IO Address - does not need the CSR and CSW signals of the original VDP.
 4. Additional pins assigned to the FPGA now includes other Z80 signals (address A0-A7, RD, WR, IORQ)

+## Other changes

+1. Now outputs DVI signal -- works with standard HDMI to DVI converters.
+TODO to make this configurable with an onboard jumper

 ## Building using the Command Line

 There is a TCL script that mirrors the GUI project config.
 To build the file stream (fs).